Skip to main content

 labelstringFilterable A unique, user-defined string referring to the Managed Database.
 This string needs to be unique per Managed Database engine type. (example: example-db)

-membersobjectRead-only A mapping between IP addresses and strings designating them as primary or failover.
+membersstringRead-only A mapping between IP addresses and strings designating them as primary or failover. (opaque JSON object)

 oldest_restore_timestring (date-time)Read-only The oldest time to which a database can be restored. (example: 2024-10-03 20:48:05)

-platformstringFilterable, Read-only The back-end platform for relational databases used by the service. (example: rdbms-default)
+platformstringFilterable, Read-only The back-end platform for relational databases used by the service. (rdbms-legacy, rdbms-default) (example: rdbms-default)

 portintegerRead-only The access port for this Managed Database.

-regionstringFilterable The Region ID for the Managed Database. (example: us-east)
+regionstringFilterable The unique identifier for the region where the Managed Database lives. (example: us-east)

 ssl_connectionbooleanCurrently required to be true.
 Whether to require SSL credentials to establish a connection to the Managed Database.
 Run the Get managed PostgreSQL database credentials operation for access information.

-statusstringFilterable, Read-only The operating status of the Managed Database. (example: active)
+statusstringFilterable, Read-only The operating status of the Managed Database. (provisioning, active, suspending, suspended, resuming, failed, degraded, updating, resizing) (example: active)

 total_disk_size_gbintegerRead-only The total disk size of the database, in GB.